SubinoyBera/Toxic-TweetTagger/README.md

 * Model versioning & experiment management with MLflow.
 * MLOps best practices (CI/CD, testing, observability, deployment)

-Used LIME for model observability, which increased inference time to more than 5 secs!
-Performed optimization and reduce it arround 0.7 secs.
-Still it can have latency issues and cold start delays upto 10 secs.<br>
+Used LIME for model observability, which increased inference time for each prediction to about 5+ secs!
+Performed optimization and reduced it around 0.5-0.8 secs.
+However, still it might have latency issues and cold start delays upto 10 secs.<br>
 <b> 📍 All open source tools and free services have been used to develop this application!! 🙏✨</b>
 <br>